1997 NBA Finals: Utah Jazz

 The Jazz emerged as a force in the Western Conference during the 1990s, powered by its All-Star duo of point guard John Stockton and power forward Karl Malone.
-They advanced to the Western Conference Finals twice between 1992 and 1996, but lost on each occasion.
+They advanced to the Western Conference finals three times between 1992 and 1996, (1992, 1994 and 1996), but lost on each occasion.

 However, a different story was written for the 1996–97 season.
 Powered by league MVP Karl Malone, along with the talented John Stockton, the Jazz finally asserted themselves atop the Western Conference, finishing with a franchise-record 64 wins.

 In the playoffs, Utah swept the Los Angeles Clippers in the opening round and eliminated the Los Angeles Lakers in five games in the second round.
-Then, with John Stockton's buzzer-beating, three-point shot in Game 6 of the Western Conference Finals, eliminated the Houston Rockets to advance to their first NBA Finals in franchise history.
+Utah then eliminated the Houston Rockets to advance to their first NBA Finals in franchise history, thanks to John Stockton's buzzer-beating, three-point shot in Game 6 of the Western Conference finals.

+Another storyline heading into the Finals was Jazz head coach Jerry Sloan coaching against his former team as a player.
+Sloan made the All-Star game twice with the Bulls and was a key player on Dick Motta’s defensive-minded teams throughout the 1960s and 1970s.

 Road to the Finals

 Regular season series

 Both teams split the two meetings, each won by the home team: